rick-liyue-huang/OfficeAutomation-Java/README.md

 4. the 'sys_user' table means the system users definition, which who can login this table.
 5. the 'sys_role_user' and 'sys_role_node' is used to match the role can can be who and can do what;

+#### Using Element Plus to create Vue3 based frontEnd

+Create directory of "assets" under "webapp" to include the element-plus source code.